Automotive Products

 In July 2000 they sold AP Racing to Brembo for £23M, against sales of £17M.
-At that point AP Racing had already relocated to its location in Coventry.
+At that point AP Racing had already relocated to Coventry.
 France had acquired new nominations from Renault and Fiat which should double its turnover.
-Drum Brakes had new nominations from Renault, Ford and Fiat which should double their sales.
+Drum brakes had new nominations from Renault, Ford and Fiat which should double their sales.
 The US had acquired contracts with Daimler Chrysler.
 TMF continued to work with potential customers to resolve a vibration issue.
 AP Hydraulics had acquired new contracts.

 2001 and 2002 reports show that both AP UK and AP Hydraulics had agreed that AP Hydraulics would relocate in the SE corner of Block 15, thus enabling Blocks 4, 6, 7, 8, 10 and 12 to be released.
-All of Clutch and Braking systems are showing new contracts at this point.
-Brazilian assembly is expected in 2003.
+All of clutch and braking systems were showing new contracts at this point.
 In 2002 AP UK, AP Spain, AP Elastomers (ex Rubbers) and other businesses were sold at a loss of £8M, half which consisted of additional pension contributions.
 The European businesses continue to grow.
 However, the UK pension scheme was under-funded due to the value of the stock market and the increased costs of pension supply.

 In 2003 the AP Group began to decline.
-It had sold its Italian and American businesses, including Brazil, and still has problems with the pension scheme.
-In Mar 2004 control of the business was taken over by a subsidiary, Whitnash plc, which is owned by the preference shareholders of the original AP Associates, since AP Group was unable to repay amounts due to them and were removed from control.
+It had sold its Italian and American businesses, including Brazil, and still had problems with the pension scheme.
+In March 2004 control of the business was taken over by a subsidiary, Whitnash plc, which was owned by the preference shareholders of the original AP Associates, since AP Group was unable to repay amounts due to them and were removed from control.
 As well as having to put funds into the pension scheme, it was also having to repay on its secured senior and mezzanine debts from the MBO.
 In April 2004 90% of AP France was sold for a nominal sum.

-Whitnash was a subsidiary of AP Group and was the holding company for some of the businesses in the AP Group and had sold all of its assets to a subsidiary of AP Group (probably AP International) in Nov.
-1999.
-From that point onwards, Whitnash was dependent on income due to it, which includes the AP logo trademark.
+Whitnash was a subsidiary of AP Group and was the holding company for some of the businesses in the AP Group and had sold all of its assets to a subsidiary of AP Group (probably AP International) in November 1999.
+From that point onwards, Whitnash was dependent on income due to it, which included the AP logo trademark.
 The sales, by AP Group, in 2003 and 2004, intended to repay the secure senior and mezzanine debts, were less than expected.
 Italy was hit by a high corporate tax and the declining market share of Fiat.
 The fall in the US dollar reduced the sales of it.
 In addition, changes to UK pension legislation in June 2003 meant that a contingent liability on the AP pension was increased by £40M.